Hard work but lots of fun!

 How much spending money should I bring?

-We recommend $100.00.
+days and during camp.
 We have a camp store and snack bar.
-Our
+Our staff dorm leaders

 Can parents come to visit?